sgsbucket/animan-doc/docs/animan/resource.md

 ---
 title: Resources
-menu: show
+menu: Show
 ---
 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

 A Resource is an asset definition that helps Animan manage images, sounds, and animation.

 Every Resource belongs to ONE "[Resource Category](category.md)".
-A Resource Category tells what file formats are used and what Work Stages the Resource must go through.
+A Resource Category sets the default file format(s) for that Resource and what Work Stages the Resource must go through.

 ## Page Content